United loses 3-2 at Leipzig, knocked out of Champs League

 The visitors gradually improved toward the end of the first half, when Leipzig found it harder to break through.

-United coach Ole Gunnar Solskjær bought on Dutch all-rounder Donny van de Beek for the second half, then Paul Pogba with around a half-hour remaining.
+Solskjær brought on Dutch all-rounder Donny van de Beek for the second half, then Pogba with around a half-hour remaining.

 Marcus Rashford, who scored a hat trick in the reverse fixture, tried his luck from distance in the 64th before Bruno Fernandes drew a good save from Péter Gulácsi, then struck the crossbar with a free kick.